Charles Draper Faulkner: Career history

 From 1913 to 1917 he worked as chief designer for renowned Chicago architect Solon Spencer Beman.
 In 1919 he opened his own firm in Chicago.
 From 1935-1937 he also did work for the U.S. government.
 After his son, Charles Draper Faulkner, Jr., joined him in the practice, he changed his firm name to Faulkner, Faulkner & Associates.
 He was a member of the Chicago chapter of the A.I.A. and held various offices from 1946 to 1954.
+He worked with architect Charles Sumner Duke on multiple occasions, notably on the construction of three Christian Science churches and a nursing home.

+Faulkner, and later his son, where among the most prolific 20th century architects of Christian Science branch churches, designing over 160 churches during 75 years.
+He wrote a book in 1946, Christian Science Church Edifices, describing the importance of church architecture and how it speaks for the religion itself.
+The book contains many illustrations of churches, and is seen as an important book on the topic of church architecture, especially related to the Christian Science movement.

+Style

+Faulkner opposed excessive ornamentation and believed there was "no such thing" in a single style of Christian Science architecture; but eventually settled on the Colonial style as the most appropriate for its simplicity, cost-effectiveness, and American roots.
+Some of the other building styles he utilized include Romanesque, Georgian, and Renaissance-revival.